IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

 Verify that the metrics endpoint has been enabled by checking the `/actuator` endpoint.
-The output looks something like this when you run the application locally (using `jq` to pretty print the json response):
+The output looks something like this when you run the application locally and use `jq` to pretty print the json response:

 ```
 $ curl -s localhost:8080/actuator | jq .